 Many responsible voices in the jewelry industry would stop with a combination of approaches #1 and #2.
 However, there’s a third approach to responsible jewelry that shouldn’t be left out of the mix: creating transparent supply chains.

 Currently, most jewelry retailers don’t know where their gems and metals are from.
-In an approach centered on transparency, mining companies would partner with distributors and retailers to ensure that all gems and metals could be traced back to specific countries and mines.
-(At Brilliant Earth, we use recycled gold and platinum and already provide origin information for all our precious gems.)
+If the industry took an approach centered on transparency, mining companies would partner with distributors and retailers to ensure that all gems and metals could be traced back to specific countries and mines.
+(At Brilliant Earth, we use recycled gold and platinum and provide origin information for our precious gems.)

 Creating a transparent jewelry supply chain is important for a few reasons.
 Transparency could help unleash the power of consumers to drive standards higher.
 Greater transparency in the supply chain could also reduce smuggling, thereby helping governments earn more revenue and making it harder to sell conflict diamonds and gold on the black market.
 In other words, greater transparency could assist with approaches #1 and #2—enhancing the good done by the jewelry industry and limiting the bad.